Action Offers Insight On How To Get Rid Of Bed Bugs

 Can I Get Rid Of Bed Bugs With Pesticides?

 Sure.
 You can get rid of a bed bug infestation with pesticides.
 But, not only can pesticides cause bed bugs to hide and go dormant for a time, they may be ineffective in another way.
-Studies have shown that bed bugs are able to develop a pesticide-resistant skin when exposed to harmful pesticides.
-If you are trying to get rid of bed bugs that are already resistant to the pesticides you're using, you'll have no effect on those bugs at all.
+Studies have shown that bed bugs can develop pesticide-resistant skin when exposed to harmful pesticides.
+If you are trying to get rid of bed bugs that are already resistant to the pesticides you're using, you'll not affect those bugs at all.
 If you manage to kill only some of the bed bugs in your structure with pesticides, you may create pesticide-resistant bugs that will continue to torment you.
 Only an educated pest technician knows how to apply a chemical treatment in a way that ensures eradication.
 They use K-9 bed bug inspectors or advanced inspection techniques to make sure the chemicals did their job, and do follow-up treatments when necessary.

 Can I Get Rid Of Bed Bugs Using Mattress And Box Spring Encasements?